 It can boost a wireless signal, be an access point, extend WiFi, or add WiFi to non-wireless devices.

-The WiFi range extender is the most used mode but it can also add an access point to a location or add WiFi to an Ethernet-only device such as a smart TV of gaming console.
+The WiFi range extender is the most used mode, but it can also add an access point to a location or add WiFi to an Ethernet-only device such as a smart TV or gaming console.

 It is a low-cost device built to help improve or add WiFi in many different wireless environments.